kartoza/osgs/README.md

 See how the imposm3 mapping syntax works here: https://imposm.org/docs/imposm3/latest/mapping.html

+## Vector tiles

+A great primer on vector tiles, particularly with relevance to QGIS. https://wanderingcartographer.wordpress.com/2021/01/09/qgis-3-and-vector-map-tiles/

 ### PostgREST

 Take special note of the fact that the passing of environment variables to the docker container is